panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 You can also defines fields on the class itself: these are the static fields.
 These are helpful to define constants that make sense within the class or store information specific to class.

-To create static fields in a JavaScript class, use the special keyword `static` followed by the field name.
+To create static fields in a JavaScript class, use the special keyword `static` followed by the field name: `static myStaticField`.

 Let's add a new field named `type` that indicates the type of the user: admin or regular.
 The static fields `TYPE_ADMIN` and `TYPE_REGULAR` are handy constants to differentiate the user types: